Sassoon David Sassoon

-Sassoon David Sassoon (August 1832 – 24 June 1867) was a British Indian businessman, banker, and philanthropist.
+Sassoon David Sassoon (August 1832 – 24 June 1867) was a British Indian Iraqi businessman, banker, and philanthropist.
+Sassoon was the first member of the Sassoon family to expand the family's business interests into England.

 Biography

 Early life

 Sassoon was born in August 1832 in Bombay, India.
 He was a member of the Sassoon family.
 His father was David Sassoon (1792–1864), a leading trader of cotton and opium who served as the treasurer of Baghdad between 1817 and 1829, and his mother was Farha Hayim of Baghdad.
 He suffered from poor health from infancy but travelled widely.

 He was educated in biblical and Talmudic lore in Baghdad.
 He also spoke several Oriental languages with great fluency.

 Business career

 He proceeded to Shanghai, where he conducted the mercantile operations of the Chinese branch of the firm of David Sassoon, Sons & Co.
 He went to London in 1858, where he opened a bank on Leadenhall Street.
+Sassoon was the first member of his family to expand the family's business to England.
 The business grew exponentially during the American Civil War, as they suddenly became the main suppliers of cotton to British spinning mills and the British market.
+Sassoon was later joined by his brother, Reuben, in the family's British business operations.